glacials/cins548/README.md

     $_SESSION['error'] = 'Invalid user credentials, please try again.';

 Next time a page is rendered (through index.php), the message will be prettily displayed then removed from that user's session variables.
-The templates the message runs through are `html/notice.html` and `html/error.html`.
+The pages the message displays via are `html/notice.html` and `html/error.html`.